 Blocks are reported back to your application with a distinct reason for each filter, so you can show users a tailored message ("Please disconnect your VPN and try again", "This form isn't supported over Tor", and so on) rather than a generic failure.

-- Professional and Enterprise unlock every other filter and the Email Filter, with per-site tuning, custom regex patterns and Gmail normalisation.
+- Professional and Enterprise include every filter, per-site tuning, custom regex patterns and Gmail-style address normalisation.

 Full capability Partial / caveat Not available